mattadesanya/mattadesanya/README.md

 ### Hi there 👋

+It's been more than a decade since I wrote my first hello-world program in QBASIC.
+Today, I work with Javascript, and Python.

+I currently work as an Engineering Manager at YoungCapital in the Netherlands.
+Prior to this, I was the CTO at Zone Tech Park, the technology subsidiary of Workforce Group, Lagos, Nigeria.
+I also formerly worked as Lead Software Engineer and Engineering Manager on internal projects at Andela.

+I am passionate about building cutting edge apps, having worked on a number of software projects for the web, desktop and mobile platform.
+Notable among them is the Mobile Examiner (a prize winning mobile app on the Samsung Developer's Challenge, 2010).
+I am also interested in opportunities to help better organise engineering/technology departments of companies, with respect to work ethics/culture, soft skills, and work tools.

+A night owl scheming about how to make the world a better place.

+Besides work, I blog, teach and practice new chords on my guitar or piano.
 <!--
 **mattadesanya/mattadesanya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.